forsenTV/forsen/README.md

 # Forsen Refugees Discord
 - I have opened a [Forsen Refugees Discord](https://discord.com/invite/6CHBEYG8Qu).
 In times of crisis, we will communicate there.
 No weebs.
 No rules<sup>to a reasonable extent</sup>.

+## Morse Code:
+- For bajs who understand the Morse communique, head to https://www.halb.it/morsecode/?ch=1 This is an online morse code room, you may communicate there.

 ## Telegram:
 - There wasn't a convenient group on telegram and certain keywords were taken.
 I have created [t.me/forsenlol](t.me/forsenlol).